pace-neutrons/Horace/documentation/user_docs/docs/manual/Generic_Transformation.rst

    :alt: Sample differential cross-section measured on MAPS

-   Sample differential cross-section measured on MAPS and showing magnetic signal within read-cycle surrounded area and background signal (phonons) inside and outside of this area.
+   Sample differential cross-section measured on MAPS and showing magnetic signal within red-cycle surrounded area and background signal (phonons) inside and outside of this area.
 Yellow box represents double-size Brillouin zone where data moved using shift operation and its top right quadrant -- the area where data should be finally moved using folding and reflection.